Signite by Actega: Grant Schutte on the future of sustainable labelling — The Noel D'Cunha Sunday Column

 In a conventional pressure-sensitive label, a printer applies ink to a printable face stock, laminates it with adhesive and liner, and then die-cuts the design.
 The unused areas are stripped away as matrix waste.
 Signite eliminates that entire middle layer.

 It starts with a BOPP carrier film, which serves as the temporary support.
 Onto this, Actega applies a printable, releasable varnish layer, followed by inks for flexo or digital press, and finally a pressure-sensitive adhesive.
-The printed construction is then transferred directly onto the bottle or aluminium container.
+The printed construction is then transferred directly onto the bottle or container.

 “It is one of the few sustainability stories that pays for itself,” says Schutte.
-“You save material and energy without sacrificing performance or paying more.
+“You save material and energy with-out sacrificing performance or paying more.
 That is the kind of solution the industry has been waiting for.”

 Minimal change, maximum impact

 Despite its radical design, Signite fits surprisingly well into existing workflows.
-Printers can run the material on most modern narrow web presses with minimal modification.
+Printers can run the material on most modern narrow-web presses with minimal modification.
 “If you already run a high-quality flexo press from Gallus, Mark Andy or Nilpeter, you can print Signite,” Schutte says.

 Design freedom and the no-label look